MiddleSchoolStudent/BotBrowser/README.md

 ## 🎯 Proven Effectiveness

-⚠️ **Disclaimer**
+⚠️ **DISCLAIMER**

-These test scripts are provided for educational purposes and to demonstrate the capabilities of BotBrowser.
-They are intended solely for **legal use cases** that comply with all applicable laws and regulations.  **Any misuse of these tests or the tool-such as violating website terms of service or engaging in unlawful activities-is strictly prohibited.**
+These test scripts are provided for **educational purposes** and to demonstrate the capabilities of BotBrowser.
+They are intended solely for **legal use cases** that comply with all applicable laws and regulations.  **Any misuse**-such as violating website terms of service or engaging in unlawful activities-**is strictly prohibited.**

 ### 🧪 Code and Video Test Results